Armored bulldozer: Modern use

-Modern armoured bulldozers are often based on the Caterpillar D7 and D9.
-The attributes that make the D9 popular for major construction projects make it desirable for military applications as well.
-It has been particularly effective for the Israel Defense Forces (IDF) and for the United States armed forces (the Marine Corps and the US Army) and the Canadian Army in Iraq, both using an armour kit developed and manufactured by Israel.
-Following the success of the armoured D9, Caterpillar Defense Products started to manufacture and sell armoured bulldozers, mainly for the United States Armed Forces.
+Modern armored bulldozers are often based on the Caterpillar D7 and D9.
+The attributes which make the D9 popular for major construction projects make it desirable for military applications as well.
+It has been particularly effective for the Israel Defense Forces (IDF) and for the United States armed forces (the Marine Corps and the US Army) and the Canadian Army in Iraq, both using an armor kit developed and manufactured by Israel.
+After the success of the armored D9, Caterpillar Defense Products started to manufacture and sell armored bulldozers, mainly for the United States Armed Forces.

 Israel

 The Israeli Armored D9 is a Caterpillar D9 bulldozer that was modified by the Israel Defense Forces, Israeli Military Industries and Israel Aerospace Industries to increase the survivability of the dozer in hostile environments and enable it to withstand heavy attacks.

-The D9R, the latest generation of D9 bulldozers in IDF service, has a power of 405 to 410 hp and drawbar pull of 71.6 tf.
+The D9R, the latest generation of D9 bulldozers in IDF service, has 405 to 410 hp and drawbar pull of 71.6 tf.
 It has a crew of two, an operator and a commander.
 It is operated by the TZAMA (צמ"ה = ציוד מכני הנדסי, Mechanical Engineering Equipment) units of the Israeli Engineering Corps.

-The main IDF modification is the installation of an Israeli-made armor kit, which provides armour protection to the mechanical systems and to the operator cabin.
-The operator and commander are protected inside an armoured cabin ("the cockpit"), with bulletproof windows to protect against bombs, machine gun, and sniper fire.
+The main IDF modification is the installation of an Israeli-made armor kit, which provides armor protection to the mechanical systems and to the operator cabin.
+The operator and commander are protected inside an armored cabin ("the cockpit"), with bulletproof windows to protect against bombs, machine gun, and sniper fire.
 The IDF also developed a slat armor add-on to deflect RPG rounds.
-The modified D9 bulldozers can be fitted with disparate features, such as crew-operated machine guns, smoke projectors, or grenade launchers.

-The IDF uses the D9 for a wide variety of engineering tasks, including earthworks, digging moats, mounting sand barriers, building fortifications, rescuing stuck, overturned or damaged armoured fighting vehicles (along with M88 Recovery Vehicle), clearing landmines, detonating improvised explosive devices and explosives, clearing terrain obstacles and opening routes for armoured fighting vehicles and infantry, as well as structures demolition, including under fire.
+The modified D9 bulldozers can be fitted with disparate features including crew-operated machine guns, smoke projectors, or grenade launchers.
+The IDF uses the D9 for a wide variety of engineering tasks including earthworks, digging moats, mounting sand barriers, building fortifications, rescuing stuck, overturned or damaged armored fighting vehicles (along with M88 Recovery Vehicle), clearing landmines, detonating improvised explosive devices and explosives, clearing terrain obstacles and opening routes for armored fighting vehicles and infantry, as well as structures demolition, including under fire.